jowp-code/ctf/tryHackMe/uaHighSchool.md

 ## Foothold

-> Now that we can interact with the system, we can try to figure out a way to get an initial foothold, since we are able to use the command line pretty freely we could simply upload a PHP reverse shell.
+> Now that we can interact with the system, we can try to figure out a way to get an initial foothold, since we are able to use the command line pretty freely, we could simply upload a PHP reverse shell.

 #### Set up an HTTP server to Serve files